Story Pointing Our Design Work

 I thanked them for their honesty and inside I felt terrible.
 This used to happen to me as a product designer and it never felt great not having a say in how you’d approach your work.

 I had to change how this was going.
-I decided to have them take part in the next PI Planning.
+I decided to have my team (5 designers) take part in the next PI Planning.
 COVID actually gave us an opportunity to make this work.
 We weren’t able to travel.
 Since it was going to be remote, everyone could easily participate.
 There was a bit of a time shift, but at least we could all participate.

 I wanted the team to have full context and feel empowered to determine their design approaches to these projects.
 At the same time, I needed to provide some guardrails so they could be successful at planning.